Education Law: Public K-12

 Relations with the Community and Other Entities

-County boards of education consult with us on a range of opportunities for outreach and collaboration:
+County boards of education consult with us on a range of opportunities for outreach and collaboration with other entities, including:

 • Intergovernmental agreements